Labour warns Theresa May to rule out no-deal if she wants Brexit talks

 “The issue of the backstop needs to be dealt and we will continue to work to that end.”

-The EU’s chief negotiator Michel Barnier firmly rejected calls from some Conservative MPs and the DUP to drop the Northern Ireland “backstop”, intended to ensure there is no hard border with the Republic.
+The EU’s chief negotiator Michel Barnier firmly rejected calls from some Conservative MPs and the DUP to drop the Northern Ireland “backstop”, intended to ensure there is no hard border with the Republic of Ireland.

 Speaking in Strasbourg he said there would be a “favourable response” from the EU side if Mrs May was prepared to re-think her negotiating “red lines”, but added: “The backstop which we agreed to with the UK must remain a backstop.
 It must remain a credible backstop.”